What is an Accounts Receivable Aging Report?

 Data‑Driven Credit and Sales Decisions

-Aging analysis can inform sales and credit teams about customer payment behaviors, influencing credit limits and payment terms.
+Aging analysis can inform sales and credit teams about customer payment behaviours, influencing credit limits and payment terms.

 Reduction in Bad Debts